 Johns Hopkins Surgeons Use Woman’s Own Tissue to Rebuild Ear Lost to Cancer

-In a series of six operations over 20 months, surgeons at Johns Hopkins, led by Patrick Byrne, M.D., successfully rebuilt the entire ear and part of the skull of a woman with an aggressive skin cancer.
+In a series of six operations over 20 months, surgeons at Johns Hopkins, successfully rebuilt the entire ear and part of the skull of a woman with an aggressive skin cancer.

 Ear Reconstruction Surgery: Procedure and Care